AHA: 11 apartments at Bingham Square need emergency repairs

 ANDERSON — Eleven units at Bingham Square Apartments are in such bad shape that the Anderson Housing Authority has deemed all in need of emergency repairs.
 Those repairs must be completed within 24 hours of complex owner Property Resource Management getting a copy of AHA’s recent inspection.

-A copy of the emergency repairs was sent Wednesday in an email to Property Resource Management and Anderson city officials; the owner also will received mailed copies.
+A copy of the emergency repairs was sent Wednesday in an email to Property Resource Management and Anderson city officials; the owner also will receive mailed copies.

 Ten other units also occupied by AHA clients failed inspection, too, Executive Director Kim Townsend said during a Wednesday meeting of Anderson Housing Inc., AHA’s nonprofit arm.
 Those apartments require nonemergency repairs, which must be made within 30 days.
 She told Anderson Housing that based on the owner’s past performance, the emergency repair deadline will not be met.